Phil Spiller

 Philip Alan Spiller (born April 2, 1945) is a former National Football League (NFL) player.
-He was drafted in the 16th round (No. 410 overall) of the 1967 NFL/AFL draft by the St. Louis Football Cardinals as a defensive back.
+He was drafted in the 16th round (410th overall) of the 1967 NFL/AFL draft by the St. Louis Football Cardinals as a defensive back.
 He played the 1967 and part of the 1968 seasons for St. Louis, but was traded in 1968 to the 1st year fledgling expansion team the AFC Cincinnati Bengals and to the 2nd year NFC Atlanta Falcons.

 Spiller was a college standout in 1965 and 1966 as a player for the nationally ranked Cal State Los Angeles Diablos.
 The 1966 team was undefeated and nationally ranked by the UPI and AP sportswriters.

 Spiller only played a few seasons in the NFL.
 He retired and became a builder and developer having graduated from Cal State LA with a degree in Real Estate.
 He has been married 4 times and has 3 children.